For Gingrich, "Super Tuesday" looms as turning point

 The candidates are vying for their party's nomination to face President Barack Obama, a Democrat, in the November 6 election.

-While Romney and Santorum campaign for key contests in Arizona and Michigan on February 28, Gingrich essentially has embarked on a high-risk strategy to try to save his campaign: Forego campaigning in several states to try to raise millions of dollars, then direct that money toward the 10 states that hold primaries or caucuses on March 6, "Super Tuesday."
+While Romney and Santorum campaign for key contests in Arizona and Michigan on February 28, Gingrich essentially has embarked on a high-risk strategy to try to save his campaign: Forego campaigning in several states to try to raise millions of dollars, then direct that money toward the "Super Tuesday" contests on March 6, when 10 states hold primaries or caucuses.

 This week, Gingrich is on a fundraising tour of California, which does not hold its primary until June 5.